 Originally atheist, McAuley converted to Catholicism in 1952 after a sojourn at a New Guinea Mission.
 He co-founded Quadrant magazine and defended classical values in poetry, art and politics in The End of Modernity.
 His ambitious epic Captain Quiros imagined a Catholic history for Australia … more>

 Social justice and political and legal theory

 Catholic thought has a distinctive economic and political position, stemming from Leo XIII’s 1891 encyclical Rerum Novarum.
 In contrast to capitalism and socialism, it sees the ideal society as arising from cooperation between independent families, businesses, unions and governments.
-These ideas were promoted especially by the Campion Society in Melbourne from the mid-1930s; the story is told in Race Mathews’ Of Labour and Liberty: Distributism in Victoria 1891-1966. (review) Later government policies such as the Hawke Government’s Accord had some resemblance to distributism.
+These ideas were promoted especially by the Campion Society in Melbourne from the mid-1930s; the story is told in Race Mathews’ Of Labour and Liberty: Distributism in Victoria 1891-1966 (review) and in oral histories.
+Later government policies such as the Hawke Government’s Accord had some resemblance to distributism.